By Joshua McMorrow-Hernandez for CoinWeek.com ……

 “Original Mint holders are very good, especially the modern ones,” Montgomery comments.

 And as for the older cellophane flatpacks of the 1950s and ’60s?
 “They keep the coins decently safe and are probably fairly inert.”

-Holders are an important consideration in the safe storage of proof coins, but so is the environment around the holder.
-Exposure to air pollutants is a well-known cause of myriad surface issues on proof coins.
+Holders are an important consideration in the safe storage of Proof coins, but so is the environment around the holder.
+Exposure to air pollutants is a well-known cause of myriad surface issues.
 But what may not be as well understood is what exactly qualifies as a pollutant, a category that includes several elements common to many households.

 One of the most nefarious?
 Tobacco products.

 “Smoke can seep into coin holders, especially loose flips,” explains Montgomery. “[Tobacco smoke] can also be a problem if coins stored in holders or albums are removed for viewing in the home.”

 Other common household pollutants include cleaners, car exhaust in or near garages, and naturally occurring ground chemicals like sulfur that may be found in or around basements.